 I really love a taco kit taco.
-If I ever do a big crime and wind up on death row, my requested last meal would be three hard-shell tacos made with ground beef and topped with iceberg lettuce, shredded cheese, grape tomatoes, and sour cream.
+If I ever do a big crime and wind up on death row, I would request a last meal of three hard-shell tacos made with ground beef and topped with iceberg lettuce, shredded cheese, grape tomatoes, and sour cream.
 Full-fat sour cream.
 I’m being snuffed by the state.
-Who cares.
+Who cares?
+Anyway, I suppose it behooves me to find the best taco kit so I can make sure the COs treat me right.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.